WordPress optimize

 • Are there any red lines (errors)?

-Admittedly: This analysis may take you longer the first time.
-However, with a little experience, waterfall diagrams will enable you to understand your WordPress projects much better and optimize them more thoroughly.
+Admittedly: It may take you longer to analyse this the first time.
+However, with a little experience, waterfall diagrams will enable you to understand your WordPress projects much better and optimise them more thoroughly.